Do you need extra storage for your business? Secure, tough, and watertight, shipping containers or sea cans provide ample yet compact onsite storage.

 Create A Plan

-Consider the shipping container size and configuration – a standard 20-foot container will be a rectangle with interior measurements of approximately 19’5” long by 7’8” wide by 7′10 ″ high.
+Consider the shipping container or sea can rental or purchase size and configuration – a standard 20-foot container will be a rectangle with interior measurements of approximately 19’5” long by 7’8” wide by 7′10 ″ high.
 Develop a sketch to plan the optimal layout, using design software or good old paper and pencil, as you prefer.

 Make A List Of All Your Items